mcampaiola/ev_correlation/README.md

 correlate.py merges the different timeseries

-EventCorrelation.py calculates the best model and the best hyperparameters in order to best correlate the events.
+EventCorrelation.py calculates the best model and the best hyperparameters in order to correlate the events in the best way.